Beware of DIY Hand Sanitizer Recipes

 The CDC specifically recommends that "If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry."
 [Reference: Coronavirus Disease 2019 (COVID-19) Steps to Prevent Illness.
 Accessed: March 12, 2020.]

-Please be extremely skeptical about DIY hand sanitizer recipes that you find online or in books.
+Please be extremely careful when considering to rely upon DIY hand sanitizer recipes that you find online or in books.
 Many are not going to be effective in killing viruses or bacteria.
 COVID-19 is not something to guess about.
 Be careful of those that claim or that assume that particular essential oils are effective against COVID-19.

 For More Information About the Risks and Hazards of DIY Hand Sanitizers:

 Kayla Fioravanti is an experienced and well respected aromatherapy educator and author.
 She co-founded Essential Wholesale in 1998, and she has extensive experience in professionally formulating aromatherapy and personal care products.
 Kayla has written a very clear and detailed post about The Dirty Truth About DIY Hand Sanitizer Recipes.